rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

 Another reason is the friction that is caused by the crates.io team having to decide upfront on whether to introduce a new category or not.
-As written above, this is seen by some people as legitimizing certain categories of crates and thus being a political decision.
+As written above, this is seen by some people as endorsing certain categories of crates and thus requires more work.
 If the "recommended keywords" concept is implemented primarily based on usage data of existing keywords, this discussion can largely be sidestepped, and it gives the Rust community the power to decide what keywords should be recommended and presented on the crates.io frontpage.

 Finally, having the community decide on the keywords recommendations through their usage data reduces the amount of bike-shedding discussions that currently